trilliumeng/orion-sdk/Readme.md

 ### Examples

 The `Examples` directory contains some applications which demonstrate both the use of the packet SDK as well as the lower-level process of connecting to and exchanging data with a gimbal over both serial and Ethernet.
 For detailed information on a particular example application, please see the readme included in its subdirectory.

+The VideoPlayer example app has some specific dependencies and will fail to build if they are not met.
+Please see the [VideoPlayer Readme](https://github.com/trilliumeng/orion-sdk/tree/master/Examples/VideoPlayer)

 ### Protogen